 - Document Everything: Take photos of vehicle damage, the accident scene, and any visible injuries.
 Get contact information from witnesses and the other driver’s insurance details.
 Don’t forget to get a copy of the police report once it becomes available.

-- Contact Our Car Accident Attorneys: Before speaking with someone at the insurance company, don’t hesitate to get in touch with us.
+- Contact Our Car Accident Attorneys: Get in touch with our Scranton car accident lawyers before speaking with an insurance company representative.
 Adjusters often attempt to obtain recorded statements that could harm your case later.
 We handle all communications while you recover.

 - Don’t Accept Quick Settlement Offers: Insurance companies often make lowball offers before you understand the full extent of your injuries.
 We ensure you receive fair compensation for both current and future damages.